radius-project/radius/docs/content/user-guides/samples/eshop/4-deploy/index.md

 {{% /tabs %}}

 {{% alert title="Note" color="info" %}}
-Azure Redis cache can ~30 minutes to deploy.
+Azure Redis cache can take ~20-30 minutes to deploy.
 You can monitor your deployment process in the `Deployments` blade of your environment's resource group.
 {{% /alert %}}

 ## Verify app resources